Seneca-ICTOER/OSL745/docs/Labs/lab8.md

 - Using a service to register a domain name
 - Generating TLS/SSL certificates with Let's Encrypt & Certbot
+- Configuring https on your Apache web server

 ## Registering a domain name